 We experienced a Bahamian tradition of how the conch is taken straight from the sea, cracked, and broken out of its natural shell habitat.
 The conch man then skins the conch, washes it, scores it and chops it up and prepares it with locally grown onions, tomatoes, sweet (green) peppers, goat peppers and Bahamian sea salt for the conch salad.
 It was topped off with a squeeze of fresh lime and orange to tantalize …YUM.
 It was so fresh and delicious.

-Swim with the pigs in Exuma…………this is what you were waiting for.
+Swim with the Exuma pigs …………this is what you were waiting for.
 Everyone wants to know if they should book an excursion to swim with the pigs.
 Yes, you should absolutely book this excursion, you will kick yourself if you don’t.
 This is one of the best things to do in Exuma.
 The one question I have been asked is can pigs swim?
 They absolutely can!

 The only way to reach Pig Beach is by boat.
 I would highly recommend booking a guided tour full-day tour that includes visiting the pigs, swimming with nurse sharks, meeting iguanas, a sandbar picnic, and snorkelling in the famous Thunderball Grotto (a scenic spot that has been in two James Bond films).